Eric Cline: Romanow government

 The NDP was unexpectedly reduced to a minority government in the 1999 provincial election, and later formed a coalition government with the Liberal Party.
 Cline was personally re-elected without difficulty and was retained as Finance Minister.

 Cline released the coalition government's first budget in 2000, which featured income tax cuts and an expansion of the sales tax.
-He described the budget as providing for "growth and opportunity for Saskatchewan" rather than "buying the short-term goodwill of people with their own tax dollars" (Globe and Mail, 30 March 2000).
-It was largely welcomed by the business community, and was given an "A" grade from the leader of the North Saskatoon Business Association (SSP, 30 March 2000).
-The budget also included a controversial provision to extend the provincial sales tax to off-reserve aboriginals (Globe and Mail, 17 April 2000).
+He described the budget as providing for "growth and opportunity for Saskatchewan" rather than "buying the short-term goodwill of people with their own tax dollars."
+It was largely welcomed by the business community, and was given an "A" grade from the leader of the North Saskatoon Business Association.
+The budget also included a controversial provision to extend the provincial sales tax to off-reserve aboriginals.

 Expanding oil and gas revenues brought the Saskatchewan government an unexpected windfall of $370 million in late 2000.
-In late November, Cline was able to announce $150 million worth of spending for road and highway repairs over the next three years (Canadian Press, 30 November 2000).
-The final budget surplus for the fiscal year ending in 2001 was $58 million, much higher than the $9 million projected (Broadcast News, 20 July 2001).
+In late November, Cline was able to announce $150 million worth of spending for road and highway repairs over the next three years.
+The final budget surplus for the fiscal year ending in 2001 was $58 million, much higher than the $9 million projected.